top of page

 Slap-dashed and patched

-Farm boys riding plows and farm men raising flags.
+Farm boys riding plows

 Great aunts you reckon you must’ve met

-Genteel white chiffon mandeels
+Genteel white chiffon mandeels laid casually on

-Laid casually on genteel black chiffon slender-bone shoulders
+Genteel black chiffon slender-bone shoulders

-What hell will next pass.
+Wondering silently what hell will next pass

-Mid-century's postcolonial newly middle-classed hopefuls, dashed
+Newly middle-classed hopefuls, dashed

 Sudanese theorists and Palestinian poets